-During 2019 the Performance Share Plan granted to the Executive Director in 2016 vested (hereinafter referred to as the "PSP 2016 cycle").
+During 2020, the Performance Share Plan granted to the Executive Director in 2017 vested (hereinafter referred to as the "PSP 2017 cycle").

-The outcome of the PSP 2016 cycle was linked to EPS growth in the three full years from 2016 to 2018 (with a 60% weighting), as well as the relative positioning of Amadeus' Total Shareholders Return compared to a bespoke peer group (with a 40% weighting).
+The outcome of the PSP 2017 cycle was linked to EPS growth in the three full years from 2017 to 2019 (with a 60% weighting), as well as the relative positioning of Amadeus' Total Shareholders Return compared to a bespoke peer group (with a 40% weighting).
 This peer group was comprised of the companies included in the Eurofirst 300 index as at March 2016 in the travel, leisure, media, telecommunications and technology sectors (both software and hardware), as well as the companies with data and/or transaction processing capabilities that formed the expanded IPO comparator group.
 The full list is provided below:

-Accor Iliad Serco Group
+Accor Hexagon B Sage Group

-ADP Infineon Technology SES FDR
+ADP Iliad SAP

-Altice NV A InterContinental Hotels Group Sodexo
+Altice NV A Infineon Technology Serco Group

-ASML Holding Intl.
-Consolidated Airlines Swisscom
+ASML Holding InterContinental Hotels Group SES FDR

-BT Group ITV Telecom Italia
+BT Group Intl.
+Consolidated Airlines Sodexo

-Cap Gemini JC Decaux Telefonica
+Cap Gemini ITV Swisscom

-Capita Group Mastercard Telenor A/S
+Capita Group JC Decaux Telecom Italia

-Carnival Nokia TeliaSonera
+Carnival Mastercard Telefonica

-Cognizant Tech Orange Total System Services
+Cognizant Tech Nokia Telenor A/S

+Compass Group Orange TeliaSonera

-Compass Group Paddy Power Betfair TUI AG
+Dassault Systemes Paddy Power Betfair TUI AG

-Dassault Systems Paychex United Inter Na
+Deutsche Telekom Paychex United Internet AG

-Deutsche Telekom Pearson Verisk Analytics
+Easyjet Pearson Verisk Analytics

-Easyjet ProSiebenSat.1 Media SE Visa
+Equifax ProSiebenSat.1 Media SE Visa

-Equifax Proximus Vivendi
+Ericsson B Proximus Vivendi

-Ericsson B Publicis Groupe Vodafone Group
+Experian Publicis Groupe Vodafone Group

-Experian RELX Western Union
+Fidelity National IS RELX Western Union

-Fidelity National IS Royal KPN Whitbread
+Fiserv Royal KPN Whitbread

-Fiserv RTL Group Wolters Kluwer CVA
+Genpact RTL Group Wolters Kluwer CVA

-Genpact Ryanair Holdings WPP
+Global Payments Ryanair Holdings WPP

-Global Payments Sage Group

-Hexagon B SAP

-Four companies initially included in the comparator group (ARM Holdings, Dun & Bradstreet, Numericable - SFR and Sky) delisted during the performance period and were therefore excluded from the comparator group (i.e. calculations were carried out based on the remaining 62 companies).
+Four companies initially included in the comparator group (Dun & Bradstreet, Numericable - SFR, Sky and TSS) delisted during the performance period and were therefore excluded from the comparator group (i.e. calculations were carried out based on the remaining 60 companies).

-The final evaluation of the PSP 2016 cycle outcome was performed based on the audited results for the EPS objective and a third party's (Aon Hewitt) assessment of the TSR performance of the companies in the comparator group, including Amadeus.
-In relation to the Relative TSR, Amadeus was ranked number 8th out of 62 companies in the comparator group (equivalent to percentile 89, where rank 1 is equivalent to percentile 100).
-The level of achievement of both objectives was above maximum, giving rise to a payout of 200% of target (or 100% of maximum).
+The final evaluation of the PSP 2017 cycle outcome was performed based on the audited results for the EPS objective and a third party's (Aon Hewitt) assessment of the TSR performance of the companies in the comparator group, including Amadeus.
+Amadeus' Relative TSR performance resulting in a ranking of 25 out of 60 companies in the comparator group (equivalent to the 60^{th} percentile, where rank 1 is equivalent to 100^{th} percentile).
+The level of achievement of the EPS objective was above maximum.